LeaVerou/lea.verou.me/2025/user-effort/index.md

 but that sells it short.
 It applies to a much, _much_ broader class of interfaces.

-This class hinges on the _distribution of use cases_.
+This distinction hinges on the _distribution of use cases_.
 Products often cut scope by identifying the ~20% of use cases that drive ~80% of usage — aka the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).
 Some products, however, have such diverse use cases that Pareto doesn’t meaningfully apply to the product as a whole.
 There are common use cases and niche use cases, but no clean 20-80 split.
-**The long tail of niche use cases is so numerous, it becomes significant in aggregate**.
+**The tail of niche use cases is so long, it becomes significant in aggregate**.
 For lack of a better term, I’ll call these *long‑tail UIs*.

 **Nearly all creative tools are long-tail UIs.**